History of the Jews in Bangladesh: History

 The Polish-American Jewish architect Louis Kahn worked in East Pakistan and post-independent Bangladesh to design the Jatiyo Sangshad Bhaban.
 During the Bangladesh War of Independence, Major General J. F. R. Jacob played a key role in the surrender of Pakistan.
 According to a record of the Jewish Telegraph Agency on 7 February 1972, it is stated that "Israel has officially recognized the new state of Bangladesh.
 The announcement said that Foreign Minister Abba Eban informed Bangladesh Foreign Minister Abdus Samad Azad of the recognition in a cable Friday.
 The recognition decision was taken after telephone consultations with all members of the Cabinet Friday instead of waiting for today’s regular Cabinet meeting.
-Israeli recognition was first requested last April in a letter from Acting President Nazrul Islam and Foreign Minister Mastaque Ahmed of the Bengali provisional government which was then fighting a war of secession from Pakistan".
+Israeli recognition was first requested last April in a letter from Acting President Nazrul Islam and Foreign Minister Mostaq Ahmad of the Bengali provisional government which was then fighting a war of secession from Pakistan".

 There is no official diplomatic relationship between Bangladesh and Israel.